Nike Swim Camp at the University of New Hampshire

 Prior to his time with the Monarchs, Jolly was an assistant coach at his alma mater, East Carolina University where he graduated in 2013 with a degree in recreation and leisure studies.
 While an assistant coach at ECU, he helped guide the Pirates to their first-ever American Athletic Conference title and the school's first conference championship since winning the CAA title in 1989.
 As a student-athlete with the Pirates, Jolly was a four-year letter winner and recorded the fifth-fastest backstroke time in school history.
 He spent the summers coaching Tanterra Swim Club in Olney, Md. and the Hydro-Sonic Tiburones in Rockville, Md.
 He grew up swimming for the Rockville-Montgomery Swim Club (RMSC).

-Come join Head Coach Josh Willman and his staff in August and get ready for an intensive pre-season stroke technique camp.
+Come join Head Coach Josh Willman and his staff in July and get ready for an intensive pre-season stroke technique camp.
 This summer, New Hampshire is offering one week of overnight and extended day camp (9:00am-8:30pm) for ages 11-18 and a day camp (9:00am-4:00pm) for campers 10 and up.
-Upon arrival at camp, campers are placed in groups with other swimmers having similar abilities and goals.
-Our camp staff will do their best to accommodate your needs, keeping in consideration your experience and desire to improve.

 OVERNIGHT CAMP AMENITIES